-- In Maryland, two investor-owned utilities have rolled out dynamic, peak time rebates as the default tariff to all their customers.
-Upwards of 80 percent of customers have availed themselves of the rate.
-They respond to critical events by lowering their peak demand by 15-20% and earning rebates.
-The default rollout was preceded by a pilot that ran for four years. - In Arizona, a variety of TOU rates are offered on an opt-in basis by two utilities, one of which is investor owned (utility A) and the other is not (utility B).
-Around 61 percent of utility A's residential customers and 35 percent of utility B's residential customers take service on a TOU rate.
-Analyses from a sample of customer numbers show that TOU rates with a shorter peak yields to an average reduction of 17% of on-peak kWh and TOU with a longer duration has an average of 8% reduction.
-Neither utility conducted pilots for two-period TOU prior to deployment but one of the two utilities has conducted a pilot for its three-period TOU rate. - In Colorado, a municipal utility moved all its residential customers from traditional volumetric rates to TOU energy rates in October 2018.
+- In Arizona, a variety of TOU rates are offered on an opt-in basis by two utilities, Arizona Public Service (APS) and the Salt River Project (SRP).
+About 61 percent of APS' customers and 35 percent of SRP's residential customers take service on a TOU rate.
+Analyses from a sample of customer numbers show that TOU rates with a shorter peak period yields an average reduction of 17% of on-peak kWh and TOU rates with a longer peak period have an average of 8% reduction. - In Colorado, Fort Collins, a small utility, moved all its customers from volumetric rates to TOU rates in October 2018.
 The deployment was mandatory and it was preceded by a one-year pilot.
 The residential opt-out pilot showed a 2.5% reduction in energy consumption.
-An investor-owned utility began rolling out a default TOU rate in 2022 to all customers with smart meters.
-The deployment will be completed by 2025.
-It was preceded by a pilot that ran for two years.
-A cooperative has just announced plans to roll out a TOU rates as the default tariff.
-It will feature two pricing periods and the ratio of peak to off-peak rates will be 2:1.
-They will also have a three-period TOU rate for customers with EVs.
-It will have a 4:1 ratio between the peak and night-time rates, and a ratio of 2:1 between the peak and the off-peak rates and also a ratio of 2:1 between the off-peak and night-time rates. - In California, the three-investor owned utilities have almost completed transitioning all their residential customers to TOU rates.
-The deployment began in 2018.
-The deployment was preceded by extensive market research and a series of pilots going back almost two decades.
-A municipality offers a default TOU energy rate along with a \$23.5 a month service charge.
-Only 3 percent of customers have opted out of the TOU rate.
-The deployment was preceded by a very well-designed pilot. - In Michigan, an investor-owned utility serving the Lower Peninsula rolled out TOU rates as the default tariff to all its residential customers in 2021.
+Xcel Energy, a much bigger utility, began rolling out a default TOU rate in 2022 to all customers with smart meters.
+It was preceded by a pilot. - In Michigan, Consumers Energy rolled out TOU rates as the default tariff to all its residential customers in 2021.
 The deployment was preceded by a pilot program that saw a general reduction in peak energy of between 3% and 4%.
-The other investor-owned utility has also rolled out TOU rates as the default tariff.
+DTE Energy has recently rolled out TOU rates as the default tariff.
 Customers can opt-out to other rates but all of them are TOU rates.
-In that sense, the state has implemented mandatory TOU rates. - In Illinois, about 178,000 residential customers of two investor-owned utilities are on an opt-in TOU or a real-time pricing rate.
-Only 2% of the customers are on a real-time pricing rate. - In Georgia, a utility has been granted permission to rollout a few TOU rates to its residential customers, including a rate with a significantly lower off-peak rate of a penny a kWh designed specifically for EV owners and a three-part rate.
+Both utilities offer choices but they are all TOU rates. - In Illinois, Commonwealth Edison and Ameren offer RTP to their customers but only 2% have taken it. - Georgia Power is rolling a few TOU rates to its residential customers, including a rate with a significantly lower off-peak rate designed specifically for EV owners.